-Bricklayers build or repair various structures, like fireplaces, floors and walls, that are made of brick, concrete blocks and other types of masonry substances.
+Bricklayers build or repair structures like fireplaces, floors, and walls, that are made of brick, concrete blocks or other types of masonry.
 Apprentices might practice reading blueprints, mixing mortar and grout in the correct proportions, understanding building code requirements and using safety practices.
 This occupation may be physically demanding, with heavy lifting, climbing, and bending on a repeated basis.

 Step 1: Acquire a High School Diploma or its Equivalent

-Before beginning an apprenticeship program, prospective bricklayers should acquire either a high school diploma or its equivalent.
+Before beginning an apprenticeship program, you should acquire a high school diploma or its equivalent.
 High school classes in areas such as shop, mechanical drawing, and math can teach students the basic skills needed to learn bricklaying.
 Math classes are of particular importance, aiding in calculation of weight, volume, and measurements.

 Step 2: Enroll in an Apprenticeship Program

-An apprenticeship program encompasses both classroom training and on-the-job experience to teach apprentices bricklaying skills.
+An apprenticeship program encompasses both classroom training and on-the-job experience to teach you bricklaying skills.
 Programs typically last three to four years and include at least 144 hours of classroom time and 2,000 hours of hands-on experience each year.
-Skills learned include reading blueprints, using industry tools, understanding building codes, and following safety procedures.
+Skills learned include reading blueprints, using industry tools, following safety procedures, and understanding building codes.

-According to the U.S. Bureau of Labor Statistics, the program structure may change in the future, ending when an apprentice can demonstrate competence in vital skills, rather than ending after a certain period of time.
-This may lead to shorter apprenticeship periods for individuals who learn the skills faster and who can demonstrate proficiency.
+The BLS states that the apprenticeship program may change in the future.
+When an apprentice can demonstrate competence in vital skills, the apprenticeship will be complete.
+This will lead to shorter apprenticeship periods for individuals who learn the skills faster and who can demonstrate proficiency.